yousei-github/ChampSim-Ramulator/README.md

 </p>

 # About This Project
 This project is based on the master branch of [ChampSim](https://github.com/yousei-github/ChampSim) and [Ramulator](https://github.com/yousei-github/ramulator), and it can be modified to simulate hybrid memory systems.
-You can modify the preprocessors in the `ProjectConfiguration.h` file and recompile this project to try different functionalities.
+You can modify the preprocessors in the `./inc/ProjectConfiguration.h` file and recompile this project to try different functionalities.
 For example,
 - Set the preprocessor `RAMULATOR` to `ENABLE` for enabling Ramulator or to `DISABLE` for just using ChampSim.
 - Set the preprocessor `MEMORY_USE_HYBRID` to `ENABLE` for enabling hybrid memory systems or to `DISABLE` for enabling single memory systems.
 - Set the preprocessor `PRINT_STATISTICS_INTO_FILE` to `ENABLE` for printing statistics into `.statistics` file.
 - Set the preprocessor `PRINT_MEMORY_TRACE` to `ENABLE` for printing memory trace into `.trace` file.
 Each line in the trace file represents a memory request, with the hexadecimal address followed by 'R' or 'W' for read or write.
 - Set the preprocessor `MEMORY_USE_SWAPPING_UNIT` to `ENABLE` for enabling data swapping function in memory controller.
 (Currently only support hybrid memory systems).
 - Set the preprocessor `MEMORY_USE_OS_TRANSPARENT_MANAGEMENT` to `ENABLE` for enabling os transparent data management of hybrid memory systems, (Currently part of paper [CAMEO](https://doi.org/10.1109/MICRO.2014.63) is implemented, and variable granularity).
+- Set the preprocessor `CPU_USE_MULTIPLE_CORES` to `ENABLE` for enabling multiple cores to run simulation.
+Note you also need to add multiple trace paths to execute this simulator.
 - Set the preprocessor `BRANCH_PREDICTOR` to `BRANCH_USE_BIMODAL` for using bimodal branch predictor.
 Similarly, there have gshare, hashed_perceptron, perceptron branch predictors.
 Following this logic, you can also modify other preprocessors, such as `INSTRUCTION_PREFETCHER`, `LLC_REPLACEMENT_POLICY`, `LLC_PREFETCHER`, and so on.

-The CPU's parameters are defined in the `champsim_constants.h` file.
+The CPU's parameters are defined in the `./inc/ChampSim/champsim_constants.h` file.

 ## ChampSim
 [ChampSim](https://github.com/ChampSim/ChampSim) is a trace-based simulator for a microarchitecture study.
 You can sign up to the public mailing list by sending an empty mail to champsim+subscribe@googlegroups.com.
 If you have questions about how to use ChampSim, you can often receive a quicker response on the mailing list.
 Please reserve GitHub Issues for bugs.
 Traces for the 3rd Data Prefetching Championship (DPC-3) can be found from here (https://dpc3.compas.cs.stonybrook.edu/champsim-traces/speccpu/).
 A set of traces used for the 2nd Cache Replacement Championship (CRC-2) can be found from this link. (http://bit.ly/2t2nkUj)